 Global learning at Bryn Mawr is not new.
 It is baked into our history.
 Our initial requirements mandated knowledge of four languages to graduate.
-Our first few graduating classes included Umeko Tsuda, who founded Tsuda College in Japan, and Emily Green Balch, who won the Nobel Peace Prize for co-founding the Women’s International League for Peace and Freedom.
+Our first few graduating classes included Umeko Tsuda, who founded Tsuda University in Japan, and Emily Green Balch, who won the Nobel Peace Prize for co-founding the Women’s International League for Peace and Freedom.

 Bryn Mawr’s approach to global learning is distinctive.
 Quite simply, global learning is threaded through every aspect of the College’s activities.
 And rather than assign responsibility for global learning to a single office, we have created structures and processes that bring these activities into constant communication with each other.
 Ours is a collaborative, interdisciplinary, institution-wide approach.